 Alcohol: You are able to purchase alcohol from 10 am though until 11pm from Monday-Saturday and from 10am to 2pm on Sundays

-You are here on vacation because Playa del Carmen is a beautiful area with many natural wonders, your purchase will speak volumes about what is in demand and either encourage respect for our environment or not.
+You are here on vacation because Playa del Carmen is a beautiful area with many natural wonders.
+Your purchase will dictate demand and either encourage respect for animals and our environment or not.
 Please choose wisely.